 Inform your dentist about your complete medical history, including any existing medical conditions, allergies, and medications you are taking.
 This information helps ensure the safety and effectiveness of the treatment.

-Your dentist may take X-rays of the affected tooth to get a clear view of the tooth’s root canals and surrounding structures.
+Your dentist may take x-rays of the affected tooth to get a clear view of the tooth’s root canals and surrounding structures.
 This step helps in planning the procedure.

 Discuss Anaesthesia Options